Wolf's Lair: Hitler's daily routine

-Hitler would begin his day by taking a walk alone with his dog around 10 a.m. or so, after waking up, and at 10:30 a.m. he looked at the mail that had been delivered by air or courier train.
+Hitler would begin his day by taking a walk alone with his dog around 10 a.m. or so, and at 10:30 a.m. he looked at the mail that had been delivered by air or courier train.
 A noon situation briefing would be convened, either in Keitel's or Jodl's bunker, and frequently ran for two hours.
 This was followed by lunch at 2 p.m. in the dining hall.
 Hitler invariably sat in the same seat between Jodl and Otto Dietrich, while Keitel, Martin Bormann, and Göring's adjutant General Karl Bodenschatz sat opposite him.

 After lunch, Hitler dealt with non-military matters for the remainder of the afternoon.
 Coffee was served around 5 p.m., followed by a second military briefing by Jodl at 6 p.m.
 Dinner could also last as long as two hours, beginning at 7:30 p.m., after which films were shown in the cinema.
 Hitler then retired to his private quarters where he gave monologues to his entourage till late, usually going to sleep around 3 or 4 a.m.
 Occasionally, Hitler and his entourage listened to gramophone records of Beethoven symphonies, selections from Wagner or other operas, or German lieder.